 Lansing Town Center Incentive Program

-The Tow of Lansing Comprehensive Plan identified goals and objectives around creating a vibrant Town Center where higher density housing, commercial services catering to the needs of local resident and recreational opportunities are established that increase the tax base and create a sense of community in Lansing.
+The Town of Lansing Comprehensive Plan identified goals and objectives around creating a vibrant Town Center where higher density housing, commercial services catering to the needs of local residents, and recreational opportunities are established that increase the tax base and create a sense of community in Lansing.